frictionlessdata/datapackage-php/README.md

 ])
 $datapackage->addResource($resource);

-// register custom datapackage classes which can override / extend core classes Factory::registerDatapackageClass("my\\custom\\DatapackageClass");
+// register custom datapackage or resource classes which can override / extend core classes
+// these custom classes run a test against the schema to decide whether to handle a given descriptor or not Factory::registerDatapackageClass("my\\custom\\DatapackageClass");
+Factory::registerResourceClass("my\\custom\\ResourceClass");

-// register custom profiles and related schema (must conform to the default datapackage schema as well) Registry::registerSchema("my-custom-profile-id", "path/to/my-custom-profile.schema.json");
+// register custom profiles and related schemas for validation Registry::registerSchema("my-custom-profile-id", "path/to/my-custom-profile.schema.json");
 ```